bbc/sqs-consumer/README.md

 | `response_processed` | None               | Fired after one batch of items (up to `batchSize`) has been successfully processed.                                             |
 | `stopped`            | None               | Fired when the consumer finally stops its work.                                                                                 |
 | `empty`              | None               | Fired when the queue is empty (All messages have been consumed).                                                                |

-### AWS IAM Permissions

-Consumer will receive and delete messages from the SQS queue.
-Ensure `sqs:ReceiveMessage`, `sqs:DeleteMessage`, `sqs:DeleteMessageBatch`, `sqs:ChangeMessageVisibility` and `sqs:ChangeMessageVisibilityBatch` access is granted on the queue being consumed.

 ### Contributing